-2018 \$'000 2017 \$'000
+2019 \$'000 2018 \$'000

-Compensation by category ·····
+Compensation by category

-Short-term employee benefits (1) 2,619 2,758
+Short-term employee benefits (1) 3,421 2,619

-Post-employment benefits (2) 135 106
+Post-employment benefits (2) 156 135

-Other long-term employee benefits (3) 211 149
+Other long-term employee benefits (3) 332 211

-Termination benefits 216 297
+Termination benefits 395 216

-3,181 3,310
+4,303 3,181

-(1) Short-term employee benefits are fixed compensation, variable compensation and all other short term payments
+Short-term employee benefits are fixed compensation, variable compensation and all other short term payments

-Post-employment benefits are superannuation contributions Other long-term employee benefits are leave entitlements
+Post-employment benefits are superannuation contributions (3)

+Other long-term employee benefits are leave entitlements

-Included in the above compensation is the amount paid to the MD & CEO of \$387,784 (inclusive of superannuation).
-The amount represents the MD &CEO annual salary of \$525,000 (inclusive of superannuation) on a pro rata basis.
+Included in the above compensation is the amount paid to the MD & CEO of \$697,200 inclusive of fixed compensation, variable compensation and superannuation.

-The AICD has a short term incentive plan available to all qualifying staff and each year it is subject to the achievement of a prescribed benchmark.
-The program potentially rewards key management personnel and staff for their achievements across a wide array of Key Performance Indicators (KPI's).
-The benchmark was not achieved in the 2018 financial year.
-However, the Board has discretionary power to reward management and staff where it considers it warranted.
+The AICD has a Short Term incentive scheme available to all qualifying staff and each year it is subject to the achievement of a prescribed benchmark.
+The program potentially rewards key management personnel and staff for their achievements against Objectives and Key Results (OKRs).
+The OKRs are both financial and non-financial outcomes linked to the performance of the AICD in delivering its mission.